How Does Alcohol Affects The Brain?, It is very Bad

 Mesolimbic pathway

-Alcohol stimulates the reward pathway, or the pathway, within the releases and mind dopamine.
+Alcohol stimulates the reward pathway, or the path, within the releases and mind dopamine.

 It is the pathway involved with dependence.
-Studies have demonstrated that by drinking, a pathway that’s repeatedly triggered, in this instance, becomes covered by a glue which makes it difficult to break old ones or to form new synapses.
+Studies have demonstrated that by drinking, a path that’s repeatedly triggered, in this instance, becomes covered by glue, which makes it difficult to break old ones or to form new synapses.

-This area is involved in goal setting, motivation, planning, decision making, judgment problem solving, social behavior, and impulse inhibition.
+This area involves goal setting, motivation, planning, decision-making, judgment problem-solving, social behavior, and impulse inhibition.

 Neuropathological studies have demonstrated a considerable decrease in the number of neurons in the prefrontal cortex of alcoholics and generally reduced brain mass relative to controls (non-alcohol drinkers).